 I am a young Tunisian activist and a lawyer by training.
-I work at the Rosa Luxembourg Foundation in Tunis, where I have had access to a rich source of feminist, antiracist, and leftist documentation.
+I work at the Rosa Luxemburg Foundation in Tunis, where I have had access to a rich source of feminist, antiracist, and leftist documentation.
 This is where I came across the work of Angela Davis.
 Starting from there, my knowledge about non-mixed movements and their impact on activism in general grew.
 The idea of deepening my understanding of this subject and of taking a stand in the fight against racism became a commitment.
 I, therefore, approached the subject with another activist (Maha Abdelhamid).
 We wanted to set up a collective to fight racial discrimination in Tunisia.

 2. What is the collective?